CLCStriders/striders/_posts/2010-07-07-The-Mid-Summer-Track-Open-07-July-2010.md

 ---

 title: The Mid-Summer Track Open 07 July 2010
-date: 2010-07-07T09:00:00+01:00
-excerpt: '<p>Wilkie, Dare and Parker in Record Breaking Form at the POWS - 7th July 2010.
-Click on the links to see the great track performances by all the Striders.
-You all make me very proud, keep it up!, Brendan Ward (Club Chairman) Mid-Summer Open 07 July 2010 Photos Report Results</p>'
 layout: post
-permalink: /2010/07/The-Mid-Summer-Track-Open-07-July-2010-/

 ---
+<p>Wilkie, Dare and Parker in Record Breaking Form at the POWS - 7th July 2010.
+Click on the links to see the great track performances by all the Striders.
+You all make me very proud, keep it up!, Brendan Ward (Club Chairman) Mid-Summer Open 07 July 2010 Photos Report Results</p>

 **The Mid-Summer Track Open 07 July 2010** </p>

 **Report**